seattletimes/thanksgiving-2016/src/cornbread2.md

 </ul>

 <ol>
   <li>Make cornbread as directed on box.
 Cool on rack.
 Crumble cornbread into large chunks.
-Dry in a 350 degree oven for 10 minutes.
+Dry in a 350-degree oven for 10 minutes.
 Cool.
   <li>Place dried cornbread in large bowl.
   <li>In pan, saute all the vegetables, gizzards, salt, and pepper with the olive oil until tender.
 Add in chopped sage and picked thyme in final stage of cooking.
 If using mushrooms as a substitution, cook until the mushrooms have released all moisture.
   <li>In a separate bowl, beat stock and eggs and pour over cornbread.
 Add sautéed vegetables and gently mix until combined.